 The rise of populism has many causes.
 If one focuses on economic aspects, the causes are generally argued to include technological change which leaves behind less educated groups unable to adjust.
 Technology and education may also partly explain the increasing rift between old and young as well as urban cosmopolitan and more remote and rural areas.
-Economic liberalisation and structural goods and labour market reforms attack incumbents' rents and increase pressures on workers.
-Globalisation raises fears of competition from lowwage countries with low social and environmental standards.
-Migration raises fears of competition in the domestic labour market and a squeeze on the social welfare state due to migration-induced burdens on the social system.
+Economic liberalisation and structural goods and labor market reforms attack incumbents' rents and increase pressures on workers.
+Globalisation raises fears of competition from low-wage countries with low social and environmental standards.
+Migration raises fears of competition in the labour market and a squeeze on the social welfare state due to migrationinduced increased burdens on the social system.
 The rise of income and wealth inequality diminishes the credibility of established political parties and their conventional policy measures of being willing and/or able to establish a promising economic perspective for important parts of the population.
-Fiscal austerity, forced upon many countries, notably in Europe, after the high costs to save ailing banking systems and to cushion the Great Recession, has reduced national governments' leeway to cushion social hardship.
-The reform of the social welfare state, including pension schemes and healthcare, while needed to secure its long-term sustainability in the face of ageing, also leads to the perception of falling standards of living for low and middle-income groups.
+Fiscal austerity, forced upon many countries, notably in Europe, after the high costs to save ailing banking systems and to avoid the Great Recession, has reduced national governments' leeway to avoid social hardship.
+The reform of the social welfare state, including pension schemes and healthcare, while on the one hand imperative to secure its long-term sustainability in the face of ageing, at the same time leads to the perception of falling standards of living for low and even middle-income groups.
 At a psychological level, many of these causes may contribute to a heightened sense of anxiety and insecurity.
 The financial crisis, the Great Recession and in Europe the sovereign debt crisis exacerbated these developments.

 One attempt to put several of these factors into a coherent theoretical framework is Morelli's (2019) "fiscal theory of populism and paradox of endogenous nationalism".
 According to this line of arguing, shrinking fiscal policy space prompts politicians to look for alternatives to cope with domestic needs.
-The combination of ageing, globalisation and technological progress depresses wages and increases demands on the social welfare state (pensions, unemployment benefits, etc.).
+The combination of ageing societies, globalisation and technological progress depresses wages and increases demands on the social welfare state (pensions, unemployment benefits, etc.).
 At the same time, the same factors lead to the erosion of the domestic tax base, since capital largely evades taxation for lack of global tax coordination.
-Anti-globalists thus try to use protectionism to put a lid on a migration-induced increase in labour supply and cushion downward pressure on wages arising from global competition in goods and labour markets.
+Anti-globalists thus try to use protectionism to put a lid on a migration-induced increase in labor supply and cushion downward pressure on wages arising from global competition in goods and labor markets.

 To understand populism, it seems crucial to understand voters' emotions.
-Altomonte, Gennaro and Passarelli (2019) explore how emotions may influence voting behaviour and how frustration and anger leads voters to express their emotions and to punish established politicians at the ballot, a phenomenon generally associated with the emergence of protest vote and populism.
+Altomonte, Gennaro and Passarelli (2019) explore how emotions may influence voting behaviour and how frustration and anger lead voters to express their emotions and to punish established politicians at the ballot, a phenomenon generally associated with the emergence of protest vote and populism.
 Individuals develop a subjective sense of injustice by comparing themselves with others.
 Identification with a relatively deprived group reinforces perceived injustice and furthers development of group-based anger and the perception of a common threat.
-As the group's unfavourable relative position is associated with past policies, group anger turns against the political system.
+As the group's bad relative position is associated with past policies, group anger turns against the political system.
 Populists manage better to address voters at the emotional and moral levels (community, loyalty, tradition) and emphasise cultural differences with non-members of the group over economic differences.
 This approach helps to understand why recent economic shocks, such as globalisation, technological progress and austerity, entail protest vote rather than calls for more distribution.
 Disadvantaged voters derive emotional utility by expressing anger at the ballot, and trade this utility in against material utility from rational voting (see Altomonte, Gennaro and Passarelli, 2019).
-The role of emotions such as dignity and resentments is also emphasised in Fukuyama (2018) as well as Eichengreen (2018).